Octree-AI-Latex-Editor/octree/README.md

 ## Troubleshooting

 ### Docker Issues
+- **Docker is optional** - the app will automatically use the remote service if Docker is unavailable
+- If you want to use Docker locally:
   - Ensure Docker Desktop is running
   - Check Docker has sufficient resources allocated (Settings > Resources)
   - Verify the `tmp/` directory can be created in the project root
+- If compilation fails, check the browser console for error details

 ### Database Connection
 - Verify Supabase credentials in `.env.local`